emoose/idaxex/README.md

 **Windows**

-- Clone the repo with submodules enabled so the bundled crypto code is available.
-- Point `IDASDK` at your IDA SDK 9.3 root.
+- Point `IDASDK` environment variable at your IDA SDK 9.3 root.
-- Use the SDK's CMake bootstrap or the generated Visual Studio project flow that comes with the SDK.
+- Run CMake to generate the VS solution: `cmake -B build -G "Visual Studio 18 2026"`
+- Build with `cmake --build build` or use the `idaxex.slnx` file.
+- idaxex.dll will be built at `$IDASDK\src\bin\loaders\idaxex.dll`

 **Linux**